-GS1's open standard for event data, initially published in 2007, is EPCIS, supplemented by its companion standard, the Core Business Vocabulary - CBV (not to be confused with the SEMIC Core Business Vocabulary).
+GS1's open standard for event data, initially published in 2007, is EPCIS, supplemented by its companion standard, the Core Business Vocabulary).
 Since 2015, EPCIS and the CBV have also been published as ISO/IEC 19987 and 19988, respectively.
 EPCIS event data includes the "what", "when", "where", "why" and "how" of business process steps and locations in a product's lifecycle, enabling visibility at varying levels of granularity from manufacturing to consumption.
 EPCIS also supports capture of Transformation events, which can help provide visibility of upstream raw materials in the production process, as well as the refurbishment of goods intended for a second life.